 This resource is also linked to the Roadmap.
 Select a link below to read more about each area.

-- Fiscal and Service Implications / Phase Two: The brief discusses how regionalization can impact preparedness and public health services.
+- Service Implications / Phase Two: The brief discusses how regionalization can impact preparedness and public health services.

 - Governance / Phase Two: The report provides comparative examination of regionalization efforts on governance issues between different states.